Peace Monuments in England,

 2005 - Bradford Peace Trail: A Walk Around Bradford, City of Peace, Bradford (England).
 Created by Bradford: City For Peace and The Peace Museum (qv).
 "A total of 29 different locations all with a story to tell."
 Click here for a 7-minute video of the trail on YouTube.

 2005 - Peace monument, Coppins Green School, Clacton-on-Sea (England).
-"Concrete and blocks using the themes of Seek Peace, Stop War, and Love Life."
+"Concrete and blocks using the themes of Seek Peace, Stop War, Love Life."
 Note by sculptor Ray Brooks: "I was asked to create a War Memorial, part of a commemoration for the end of the 1939-45 war in Europe.
 As I am still, as ever, a peace loving old hippy, I did not feel I could do this, but did offer to build them a 'Peace Monument.'
 This resulted in some very moving and powerful work, during the days following the London Underground bombings, with over 800 kids and staff at Coppins Green School, and a number of war veterans, British Legion, local politicians and councillors."

 T